greenpark-code/Mailpile_tutorial/src/mailpile__img_001__above.md

     (<u>*To yourself*</u> meaning: <u>using *Mailpile* to send</u> from one to another of the email accounts you have configured in *Mailpile*, or to the same one from which you are sending.
     You *will* see that email in *Mailpile*'s Inbox if you have sent it from another client, e.g. *Thunderbird*, even if sent from one of the email addresses that you have also configured in *Mailpile*.)

-    **This can be confusing *at first*, but it's actually a smart way to allow you to handle your emails both in webmail *and* with *Mailpile*, while avoiding to see duplicates of all emails you send, despite having a copy on remote servers.**
+    **This can be confusing *at first*, but it actually makes it easier to handle your emails both in webmail *and* with *Mailpile*, while avoiding to see duplicates of all emails you send, despite having a copy on remote servers.**
     (You can choose at any moment *not* to send a copy to yourself, and *not* to leave emails on remote servers.)
     &nbsp;
+    <span class="fluo_green_bgnd">***JackDca* [kindly shared in-depth knowledge](https://community.mailpile.is/t/mailpile-tutorial-for-newcomers/597), it does not happen with *any* ISP:**</span>

+    > Regarding **send(ing) an email to yourself from Mailpile**, the behaviour depends on the ISP that you are using.
+Mailpile uses the Message-ID in the email metadata.
+Emails that have the same Message-ID are treated as duplicates and are not shown.
+    Some ISPs replace the Mailpile-generated Message-ID of an outgoing email with their own, with the result that the received email will be shown in the Inbox.
+    Other ISPs retain the Message-ID assigned by Mailpile so that the received email is ignored as a duplicate.

 - When you add an email account and connect to its server, *Mailpile* by default starts downloading *all* emails in it, starting with the most recent ones, it doesn't at the moment offer an option to limit the synchronization to the last *n* days.
   It has been [suggested on *GitHub*](https://github.com/mailpile/Mailpile/issues/1098) to implement the option to limit download to the last *n* days.
 The project leader answered explaining that it isn't straightforward to implement that feature without having to parse all emails, considering that certain servers do not maintain an index on date-time.
   &nbsp;